 Amazon Audible Channels

-(Update 9/14/16) An Amazon Prime membership now includes unlimited access to podcasts and audio from Amazon-owned Audible.
+(Update 9/14/16) Another “new”ish Amazon Prime benefit is unlimited access to podcasts and audio from Amazon-owned Audible.
 The service previously costs $5 per month and is now completely free.
 All that Prime members need to do is download the Android or iOS app and start tuning into Audible Channels right away at no additional cost.

 Some of the top audio content includes cool stuff from The Wall Street Journal, New York Times, Harvard Business Review, Charlie Rose, and The Onion, among others.
 The best part is that you’ll listen ad-free forever.